 4. What is an example of undignified behavior?

-Yelling insults in public or acting foolishly in a formal setting could be described as undignified.
+Yelling insults in public, interrupting aggressively during a formal event, or losing composure in a way that seems disrespectful could all be described as undignified.

 5. Is it the opposite of “dignified”?